For my May 2024 diary, go here.

 When a proton and neutron crash into each other, they can stick together and make a deuterium nucleus.
 After another proton and neutron hit this, you get helium.
 That's how helium was made in the early Universe.
 But there was a bottleneck that limited this process!

-About 15 seconds after the Big Bang, it cooled down enough for antimatter to go away.
+About 15 seconds after the Big Bang, it cooled down to about 4 billion kelvin: cool enough for all the positron-electron pairs to annhilate.
 Then all we had was protons, neutrons, electrons and a shitload of light.

-But neutrons are unstable — they decay into protons — so it was a race against time to make deuterium by smacking protons and neutrons together.
-And it was still way too hot.
-All that energetic light destroyed the deuterium nuclei as fast as they got made!
+at temperature \(T\), as long as reactions are happening fast enough.
+So it was a race against time to make deuterium by smacking protons and neutrons together.
+And it was still way too hot for deuterium nuclei to be stable: all that energetic light destroyed them almost as fast as they got made!

-Only later, 3 minutes and 45 seconds after the Big Bang, did it cool down to the point where deuterium nuclei become stable.
+Only later, 3 minutes and 45 seconds after the Big Bang, did it cool down to the point where deuterium nuclei become stable: roughly 1 billion kelvin.
 Alas, by then most of the neutrons had decayed.
 There were about 7 protons for every neutron.

 At this point, most of the remaining neutrons quickly combined with protons and made deuterium and then helium.
 But a lot of protons were left without dance partners!
 So the universe was roughly 3/4 hydrogen and 1/4 helium.